 Mahmud, K, (2011) 'Appropriate Technique for Landfill Leachate Treatment - A Case Study for Matuail Landfill Site in Bangladesh', Lambert Academic Publishing (LAP), ISBN: 978-3-8454-0266-6

-Mahmud K, Mariethoz G, Baker A, Pauline CT, (2015) 'Hydrological characterization of cave drip waters in a porous limestone: Golgotha Cave, South-West Western Australia' (In preparation)
+Mahmud K, Mariethoz G, Baker A, Treble PC, (2018) 'Hydrological characterization of cave drip waters in a porous limestone: Golgotha Cave, Western Australia', Hydrology and Earth System Sciences, vol.22, no.2, pp 977-988

 Mahmud K, Mariethoz G, Baker A, Sharma A, (2015) 'Integrating Multiple Scales of Hydraulic Conductivity Measurements in Training Image-Based Stochastic Models', Water Resources Research, vol.51, no.1, pp 465–480